 One way to open their eyes might be to hold an intervention.
 While you want to be careful about how you go about doing it, you can bring a person’s friends and family together to let them know exactly how their addiction is taking a toll on others.

-Often times, someone battling an addiction will make a stronger commitment to quitting drugs and get the help they need once they see how their actions are affecting others.
+Often times, someone battling addiction will make a stronger commitment to quitting drugs and get the help they need once they see how their actions are affecting others.

 7. Practice Patience and Manage Your Expectations